-For beginners and experienced runners alike, there will inevitably come a time where you feel like your running progress has plateaued, and you’re not sure what to do to overcome it.
+For beginners and experienced runners alike, there will inevitably come a time where you feel like your running progress has plateaued, and you’re not sure what to do to overcome it without a running programme or running training plan.
 This could happen in your first week of running where you’re just not sure how to get yourself started, or it could be after you’ve been running for years and are struggling to progress to that next level.

 It’s in situations like these that a good running training plan can be the life saver that you need to kick start your performance.
 As with many things in life, adding structure and milestones to the journey you need to take to achieve your goal is the best way to get there – and running is no different.